Avenire/ninja-maxxphelper/README.md

 ; ...
 Defaults to 1 in Gothic 1, otherwise it's 0 as it makes no sense to have this on in G2 NotR (unless you run some mod that enables the double XP glitch there).
 ; ...
 If set to 1 and alerts are on, will alert if player kills human NPC without knocking them down first (to double dip XP). considerG1DoubleXPGlitch=1
 ; ...
-Defaults to 0 and will then ignore NPCs with level equal to 0 (like Mud). considerLevelZeroNPC=0
+Defaults to 0 and will then ignore NPCs with level equal to 0 (like Mud or self-summoned creatures like G2 NotR). considerLevelZeroNPC=0
 ; ...
 Enable (1)/Disable (0) text alerts and spheres when NPC dies and player lost XP. showMissedXPOnNPCDeathAlerts=1